kimmobrunfeldt/lodash-merge-pollution-example/README.md

 For example `"lodash": "^4.6.1"` in package.json should now install the latest (at this moment) `4.17.15` version since the hat character (`^`) allows semver minor and patch updates when the version is >= major 1.

+#### package-lock.json dilemma

+Locking dependencies with package-lock.json is definitely useful.
+Your production deployment doesn't suddenly fail to a minor/patch update, if you install dependencies with `npm ci`.
+However it's a double-edged sword: keeping versions locked doesn't break your apps functionality, but it might allow newly found security vulnerabilities to creep longer in your app.

 ### Disallow unexpected input